 How Does the Verification Process Actually Work?

-The verification mechanic runs in five steps.
+Verification runs in five steps.

 Step 1: Gather your identity document.
 An in-date biometric passport (any country) is the cleanest route.
-UK photo driving licence, UK biometric residence permit, and UK Frontier Worker permit are also accepted via the One Login app.
-Confirm the current accepted-documents list on the gov.uk verify-your-identity guidance page before you start.
+A UK photo driving licence, UK biometric residence permit, and UK Frontier Worker permit are also accepted via the One Login app.
+Check the current accepted-documents list on the gov.uk verify-your-identity guidance page before you start.

 One Login or ACSP: Which Route Suits My Situation?